PGA Tour Logo

 PGA Tour Logo History

 The PGA Tournament Players Division was founded in 1968 as part of the Professional Golfers’ Association of America.
-The logo of the time contained its name, split into three lines and placed inside a shield.
+The logo of the time featured its name, split into three lines, inside a shield.
 In 1974, Deane R. Beman became the organization’s commissioner.
 He changed the name to the PGA Tour, so the emblem with the new inscription began to be used in the 1976 season.
 But it was still a heraldic shield, stylized as the U.S. flag with blue, red, and white elements.

 In 1979, they began to work together and even made preliminary sketches, but they did not achieve the desired result.
-Ultimately, Beman decided to seek help from his acquaintance – Esmond Cardon Walker.
+Ultimately, Beman decided to seek help from his acquaintance, Esmond Cardon Walker.
 He was the head of The Walt Disney Company, so he managed an entire team of professional artists.
-Esmond tasked the creation of the PGA Tour emblem to a creative group from Orlando, which was based in the basement of Disney World.
+Esmond tasked the creation of the PGA Tour emblem to a creative group based in Orlando, which was located in the basement of Disney World.
 At the same time, West hired the advertising company J. Walter Thompson to develop a concept.

-As a result, they received more than 20 logo options from Disney and Thompson, after which they reduced their number to 12.
-The Guideline Research Corporation was hired to conduct market research to determine the preferences of golf fans.
+As a result, they received more than 20 logo options from Disney and Thompson, after which they narrowed them to 12.
+The Guideline Research Corporation was hired to conduct market research to determine golf fans’ preferences.
 The favorite was the white silhouette of a man swinging a club against a blue rectangle – the work of The Walt Disney Company employees.
-But Beman did not like that the lower corners were not rounded, and the legs of the athlete went beyond the base.
+But Beman did not like that the lower corners were not rounded, and the athlete’s legs extended beyond the base.
 He commissioned Floyd Benton to correct these details.
 Thus, the iconic symbol of the PGA Tour appeared.

 What is PGA Tour?

 The PGA Tour is an organizer of golf competitions that are held throughout the year.
 The Presidents Cup, FedEx Cup, and Players Championship are the most famous.
-Most tournaments take place in the United States, but some are aimed at countries in Latin America, Canada, and China.
+Most tournaments take place in the United States, but some are held in Latin America, Canada, and China.

 2000 – today